 This is a great Montessori Ikea find for those trying to implement Montessori in a small space.

-Kallax is a popular shelving unit that many Montessori caregivers use in preparing their child’s environment.
+The Kallax shelf unit is a popular shelving unit that many Montessori caregivers use in preparing their child's environment.

 While Kallax shelves are good for displaying small and average size toys and tray activities, Besta shelves are better for larger toys and/or Montessori learning materials that will not fit in the cubes of the Kallax.